sahal-mulki/hand_ai/README.md

 ```

 Try running the program a few more times, and if that **doesn't work** open a issue with a bug label.

+# Why isn't this in my_python_scripts?

+I thought that this is a little bigger, and
+its not really a script and it's a thing on it's own, so I thought it deserves a repository of it's own.

+Thanks for having a look at this,

 _**By Sahal Mulki**_